Tracy2css/ResearchDesign02_Data-Analysis/ML_otherTasks.md

 #### 1. Quantifying Additional Effects
 ##### **Use Case**:
-Generalised Linear Models (GLM) can be used to identify linear incremental effects (p-values and R² Coefficient of Determination) compared to a baseline (or control condition).
+Generalised Linear Models (GLM) can be used to identify ==linear incremental effects== (p-values and R² Coefficient of Determination) compared to a baseline.

 - **Objective**: determine how different combinations of sensory adjustments contribute to the outcomes, such as physiological responses, task performance, or comfort levels, in comparison to the baseline.